Common Vulnerability Scoring System: Base metrics

 In the Base vector, the new metrics User Interaction (UI) and Privileges Required (PR) were added to help distinguish vulnerabilities that required user interaction or user or administrator privileges to be exploited.
 Previously, these concepts were part of the Access Vector metric of CVSSv2.
+UI can take the values None or Required; attacks that do not require logging in as a user are considered more severe.
+PR can take the values None, Low, or High; similarly, attacks requiring fewer privileges are more severe.

 The Base vector also saw the introduction of the new Scope (S) metric, which was designed to make clear which vulnerabilities may be exploited and then used to attack other parts of a system or network.
 These new metrics allow the Base vector to more clearly express the type of vulnerability being evaluated.

-The Confidentiality, Integrity and Availability (C, I, A) metrics were updated to have scores consisting of None, Low, or High, rather than the None, Partial, Complete of CVSSv2.
+The Confidentiality, Integrity, and Availability (C, I, A) metrics were updated to have scores consisting of None, Low, or High, rather than the None, Partial, and Complete of CVSSv2.
 This allows more flexibility in determining the impact of a vulnerability on CIA metrics.

 Access Complexity was renamed Attack Complexity (AC) to make clear that access privileges were moved to a separate metric.
 This metric now describes how repeatable exploit of this vulnerability may be; AC is High if the attacker requires perfect timing or other circumstances (other than user interaction, which is also a separate metric) which may not be easily duplicated on future attempts.

 Attack Vector (AV) saw the inclusion of a new metric value of Physical (P), to describe vulnerabilities that require physical access to the device or system to perform.